eventbrite/conformity/README.rst

 Anything can be a Conformity validator as long as it follows this interface:

-* An ``errors(value)`` method, that returns a list of ``confirmity.Error`` objects for each error or an empty list if the value is clean.
+* An ``errors(value)`` method that returns a list of ``conformity.error:Error`` objects for each error or an empty list or ``None`` if the value is clean.

 * An ``introspect()`` method, that returns a dictionary describing the field.
 The format of this dictionary has to vary by field, but it should reflect the names of keyword arguments passed into the constructor, and provide enough information to entirely re-create the field as-is.
 Any sub-fields declared for structures should be represented using their own ``introspect()`` output.
 The dictionary must also contain a ``type`` key that contains the name of the type, but this should use lower case and underscores rather than the class name.
 It can also contain a ``description`` key which should be interpreted as the human-readable reason for the field.